isofinly/eternal-fs/README.md

    - Explore special files like `quantum_state.txt`, `perception.txt`, and `timeline.txt` to gain deeper insights into the game's themes.

+5. **Multiplayer Mode:**

+   - **Join Forces:** Team up with friends to tackle philosophical challenges together!
+   - **Philosophical Debates:** Engage in friendly debates over the nature of existence.
+Just remember, no one likes a "know-it-all" in the realm of philosophy!
+   - **Shared Discoveries:** Explore the filesystem as a group, sharing insights and responses to unlock new paths and challenges.

 ## Acknowledgments

 This project utilizes the nfsserve library by xetdata, available at [https://github.com/xetdata/nfsserve](https://github.com/xetdata/nfsserve).
 We are grateful for the foundational work and support provided by the author, which made this philosophical NFS adventure possible.